vechain/grant-program/applications/playya_solutions.md

 Playya's first milestone, **Playya Market** (released in November 2022), is a curated marketplace designed for studios and creators to **trade digital assets**, **collaborate** and **complete their productions quickly**.
 Playya Market allows digital assets creators and IP owners **minting their creations into NFTs**, and selling them to studios.
 The marketplace supports **on-chain NFT minting** using EVM compatible wallets, relying on Ethereum blockchain and Polygon.
 Playya Market also supports **off-chain minting**, allowing digital creators to launch new asset collections at no cost.

 Playya's next milestone will be **Playya Lab**, a toolset for collaborating studios, including an innovative **smart contract editor**.
-Playya Lab will allow studios **creating smart contracts easily**, in order to **grant in-game bonuses and advantages** to NFTs owners playing their games and metaverses.
+Playya Lab will allow studios **creating smart contracts with no code**, in order to **grant in-game bonuses and advantages** to NFTs owners playing their games and metaverses.
 The smart contract editor intends using **VeChain blockchain** for **smart contracts deployment**.

 Another milestone consists in publishing a plugin for **NFT minting using VeChain (VET) wallet** for [Bubble.io](https://bubble.io/) apps.
 Allowing VET owners to mint, buy and sell NFTs using wallets such as **Sync2** and/or upcoming new **VeChain (VET) Wallet**  is an important milestone.
 Thanks to **VeChain blockchain platform**, Playya intends disrupting the current NFT market with **lower minting cost**, hence contributing directly to **VeChain technology ecosystem** and developing the NFT market across the world.